by Nebula Haze

 - Act as an antipsychotic for people suffering from schizophrenia

-- Possibly offer relief for those suffering from Multiple Sclerosis, Fibromyalgia and Epilepsy
+- Offer relief for some patients suffering from Multiple Sclerosis, Fibromyalgia, and Epilepsy

-- Help stop the growth of cancer by inhibiting cancer cell growth, for example when injected into breast and brain tumors in combination with THC
+- Possibly help stop the growth of cancer by inhibiting cancer cell growth

 - Prevent the memory impairment and disorientation associated with THC